sunnyvalechha/Kubernetes-Commands/README.md

 Kubernetes was designed by Google and managed by the Cloud Native Computing Foundation (CNCF).

-Kubernetes helps us to create mini/microservices applications while in docker we create monolithic applications.
+Kubernetes helps us to create mini/microservices applications while in Docker we create monolithic applications.

 # Docker vs Container D